 Static Analysis: Analysis of a program that is performed without executing the program.
 The process of evaluating a system or component based on its form, structure, content, documentation is also called as Static Analysis.

-Statement Testing: Testing to satisfy the criterion that each statement in a program be executed at least once during program testing.
+Statement Testing: Testing to satisfy the criterion that each statement in a program is executed at least once during program testing.

 Storage Testing: This is a determination of whether or not certain processing conditions use more storage [memory] than estimated.